dotnet/csharplang/proposals/roles.md

   the following steps are evaluated until an entity is located:
   ...
 - Otherwise, the simple_name is undefined and a compile-time error occurs.

-TODO confirm we don't want extension type lookup here, since we didn't do any extension method lookup previously.

 ### Member access